mcl-uk/Eliptic_Curve_Cryptography/README.md

 When Bob receives Alice's xy point he can use his private key to obtain a copy of Alice's secret.
 For Eve, the evesdropper, there is no realistic way obtain Alice's secret without access to Bob's private key.

-The public key-set comprises the chosen curve specified by parameters: p, a, b, G & n plus Bob's public key Qa where: p is a large prime that defines the curve's number-space or modulus, a & b are integers that further define the curve,
+A particular eliptic curve is specified by parameters: p, a, b, G & n where: p is a large prime that sets the curve's number-space or modulus, a & b are integers that define the curve,
   G is the 'generation point', an xy starting point on the curve, n is the order of G - it sets the upper bound for Alice & Bob's random numbers.
-Bob's public key, Qa, is another xy point on the curve.
+Bob's public key, Qa, is some other xy point on the curve.

-There are an infinite number of possible eliptic curves, some suited better than others for crypto.
+There are an infinite number of possible eliptic curves, some better suited than others to crypto.
-So its best to find an already engineered curve off-the-shelf.
+Choosing a curve suitable for crypto is a very techical process so its best to find an already engineered curve off-the-shelf.
 We can use openSSL to help here, first ask openSSL for a list of all it's known eliptic curves with cmd:

 <code>$ openssl ecparam -list_curves</code>